-Sc hool: SOE Batch: 2020-2022

-Program: Current Academic Year: 2020-21

-B.Ed.

-ranch: SEM-I

-Ec lucation

-1 Course SEP 102

-Code

-2 Course Title School Exposure

-3 Credits 2

-4 Contact Hours (L-T-P)

-Course Type Co Requisite

-5 Course The course has the following specific aims:

-Objectives 1.
-To get exposure of school activities in real setting

-2. To make pupil teachers aware about the various roles played by a teacher in

-a school

-To develop good understanding of school environment

-6 Course Outcomes On the completion of this course, the pupil-teachers will be able to-CO1-Acquaint the required skills and experiences related with the school activities.
+School: SOE Batch: 2021-2023 Program: B.Ed.
+Current Academic Year: 2021-22 Branch: Education SEM-I Course Code SEP 102 Course Title School Exposure Credits 2 Contact Hours (L-T-P) Course Type Co Requisite Course Objectives The course has the following specific aims: 1.
+To get exposure of school activities in real setting 2.
+To make pupil teachers aware about the various roles played by a teacher in a school To develop good understanding of school environment Course Outcomes On the completion of this course, the pupil-teachers will be able to- CO1-Acquaint the required skills and experiences related with the school activities.
 CO2- Apply the school experiences in their teaching to make it efficient.
 CO3-Understand the various tasks to be done by a teacher in real setting.

-7 Course Description The School Exposure Programme shall be carried out during the first semester in local/nearby school or schools.
+Course Description The School Exposure Programme shall be carried out during the first semester in local/nearby school or schools.
 The students will be engaged with children studying in Govt., Private urban rural and schools for challenged learners.
 A group of 10 to 12 student-teachers may be placed in one school for the purpose.
 Efforts shall be made to provide exposure to as many types of schools as possible.
 A student teacher (or a group of student-teachers) needs to visit at least two types of schools.
 A brief orientation programme can be arranged before sending the student-teachers to schools to acquaint them with the objectives and modalities of such programme.

-CONTENT

-During this programme, the student-teachers shall observe the school/classroom environments with reference to infrastructure, equipment's,
+CONTENT During this programme, the student-teachers shall observe the school/classroom environments with reference to infrastructure, equipment's, teaching learning materials, functioning, human resources, organization of various activities, etc. and prepare a profile of the school to which they are attached.
+The institute shall develop detailed guidelines for school observation; and orient the student-teachers to the process of school observation as well as to the use of guidelines.
+After completion of the field exposure programme, student-teachers shall be

-Beyond Boundaries

-teacl teaching learning materials, functioning, human resources, organization of

-vario various activities, etc. and prepare a profile of the school to which they are

-attac attached.
-The institute shall develop detailed guidelines for school observation;

-and and orient the student-teachers to the process of school observation as well as

-to th to the use of guidelines.

-Afte After completion of the field exposure programme, student-teachers shall be

-required to develop a detailed report and share the same in a seminar/meeting
+required to develop a detailed r at the Institute. eport and share the same in a seminar/meeting

-at the Institute.

-Mode of VIV VIVA
+Mode of examination VIVA

-examination

-Weightage CA CA MTE ETE
+Weightage CA MTE ETE

-Distribution 40 40 60
+Distribution 40 60